jfsantosm/2021-replication-Spatial-Beta-Convergence-Forecasting-Models----Journal-of-Forecasting/README.md

 - Download all this code as a zip file and run it locally on Rstudio (take a look at the essionInfo() section below)
 - Go directly to Rsudiocloud and run the project on the cloud https://rstudio.cloud/project/2773965
-- Go to Rstudio cloud and use the GitHub option when creating the project and the link of this repository which is public
+- Go to [Rstudiocloud](https://rstudio.cloud/) and use the GitHub option when creating the project and the link of this repository which is public
 - Click on the binder button on the top left of this Readme file or follow the simple instruction in the "Online Environment" section of this readme file (just below)

 ## Online Environments